-How to Write a Query Letter and Land That Literary Agent!
+How to Land That Literary Agent!

 Are you an author with a manuscript you’re using as a doorstop?
 Or perhaps you have your own company and a wonderful story or idea but no idea what to do with it.
 Or you’re an artist and illustrator with a picture book thinking… what now?!